ablanco1950/LicensePlate_CLAHE/README.md

 https://riull.ull.es/xmlui/bitstream/handle/915/10237/Umbralizacion%20adaptativa%20de%20imagenes%20based%20en%20histograms%20space%20-%20color.pdf?sequence=1

-https://www.roboflow.com, where most of the contributed images come from,  that have been tagged with yolo or the  tool of labeling provided by roboflow
+https://www.roboflow.com, where most of the contributed images come from,  that have been labeled with yolo or the  tool of labeling provided by roboflow